bmkramer/covid19_preprints_published/README.md

 ### Results

-Overall, the rate of COVID19-related preprints with links to published papers in their metadata is only 6% (1348 of 22905 preprints with Crossref DOI).
+Overall, the rate of COVID19-related preprints with links to published papers in Crossref metadata is only 6% (1348 of 22905 preprints with Crossref DOI).
 However, as explained above, a number of preprint servers do not add these links to the metadata of their preprints at all, and for those that do the coverage may be incomplete and/or delayed.

 Preprints linked to published papers (absolute numbers) | Preprints linked to published papers (percentage)